streamlit/docs/content/streamlit-cloud/share-your-app/index.md

 </Tip>

-### Invite someone by email
+### Invite viewers by email

 Whether your app is public or private, you can send an email invite to your app directly from Streamlit Community Cloud.
+This grants the viewer access to analytics for all your public apps and the ability to invite other viewers to your workspace.
+Developers and invited viewers are identified by their email in analytics instead of appearing anonymously (if they view any of your apps while logged in).
+Read more about viewers in [App analytics](/streamlit-community-cloud/manage-your-app/app-analytics).

 1. From your app at `<your-custom-subdomain>.streamlit.app`, click "**Share**" in the upper-right corner.
 2. Enter an email address and click "**Invite**".